rickwassing/cicada-develop/docs/overview-pipeline.rst

 .. warning::

     There is currently a bug in Matlab on MacOS where any dialog box to select files and folders appears *behind* the Cicada window.
 Simply click anywhere in the Cicada window to show the dialogue box.
-This issue is listed as issue #5 on the Cicada-develope GitHub repository.
+This issue is listed as issue #5 on the Cicada-develop GitHub repository.

 **To import an Actigraphy recording,**